Acceptable Water Supplies for Sprinkler Systems

 There have been efforts made to move towards more sustainable use of water sources by utilizing recycled or reclaimed water and captured rainwater for a sprinkler system in lieu of potable water.
 The recycled water has to be stored in any of the acceptable methods as discussed above, such as a storage tank, pond etc., ensuring that sufficient capacity is available at all times.
 However, recycled water obtained from an industrial process might have contaminants that are combustible or contaminants that could accelerate corrosion etc. Therefore, it is necessary to perform a detailed analysis of the water source to determine if contaminants might be present in the recycled water and to confirm any contaminants will not affect the operation of the sprinkler system in any manner.
 Upon successful completion of such an analysis, the use of recycled or reclaimed water will be an acceptable water supply source.

-PLC Fire Safety Solutions has the knowledge and expertise in determining and evaluating the options for your Sprinkler System Water Supply.
+PLC Fire Safety Engineering has the knowledge and expertise in determining and evaluating the options for your Sprinkler System Water Supply.